Excavator Links:Understanding the Variations

 Track Links:

-In addition to the structural links mentioned above, excavators rely on track links to support and propel the machine.
+In addition to the structural links mentioned above, Excavators rely on track links to support and propel the machine.
 Track links form the continuous chain that wraps around the sprockets and rollers, allowing the excavator to traverse various terrains.
 These links are subjected to repetitive bending and tension forces and must withstand abrasive conditions without compromising traction or stability.

 Specialized Links: